emilyst/home/README.md

 Setup
 -----

-Obviously, to use this, `git-clone(1)` is not recommended.
-The home directory already exists, and a plain clone will set up the default Git directory, in either case.
+To use this, `git-clone(1)` is not recommended.
+The home directory already exists, so we don't need to create a working tree, and an unqualified `git clone` would also set up the default Git directory, in either case.
+I don't want either of those things to happen.

-If I'm on a new computer and want to use these settings, I need to initialize the current home directory directly, and I need to use a non-default Git directory which won't be found by Git automatically unless told explicitly.
-(This will prevent most tooling from seeing it.)
+Instead, I treat my home directory as an existing repository to initialize with `git-init(1)` and add a remote to.
+I also need to use a non-default Git directory which won't be found by Git automatically.
+This will prevent most tooling from seeing it unless told where to look.

-For this reason, I explicitly set the Git directory and the Git working tree for all commands which manipulate the repository for these settings.
+To do this, I explicitly set the Git directory and the Git working tree for all commands which manipulate the home repository.
 I use an alias which conveniently sets all these for every command which pertains to the home repository, no matter what directory I'm in.
+I call it `home`, simply enough.

     alias home="git --work-tree=$HOME --git-dir=$HOME/.home.git"

-Note that the Git directory is under "`$HOME/.home.git`" instead of "`$HOME/.git`."
+Note that this sets the Git directory under "`$HOME/.home.git`" instead of "`$HOME/.git`."
 That effectively both hides the Git configuration from both its own tooling (unless the `home` alias is used) and from normal directory listings.

-Assume first that a recent version of Git is installed and that SSH auth to Git is established.
-Then, to set up, the following steps may be used.
+With this in mind, let's see how a first-time setup works on a recent version of Git.
+Assume first that Git is installed and that SSH auth to GitHub is established.
+Then, run the following.

-    cd $HOME
     alias home="git --work-tree=$HOME --git-dir=$HOME/.home.git"
     home init
     home remote add origin git@github.com:emilyst/home.git